Ernst August Hagen: Life

 Hagen passed his Abitur (school final exams) at the Altstadt Gymnasium which opened the way to his study of natural sciences and medicine in 1816 at the city's "Albertina University".
 The subject choice respected his father's wishes.
-Fairly soon, however, he changed his focus, touring East Prussia with his friend, the young historian Johannes Voigt and familiarising himself with the old artistic monuments dating back to the Teutonic Order as the focus of his stidues switched to arts and literature.
+Fairly soon, however, he changed his focus, touring East Prussia with his friend, the young historian Johannes Voigt and familiarising himself with the old artistic monuments dating back to the Teutonic Order as the focus of his studies switched to arts and literature.
 He received his doctorate in 1821.
 His habilitation followed just two years later.
 He had already, while still a student, published in 1820 his romantic fairy-tale poem, "Olfried and Lisena", which was spotted by Goethe who judged it very positively.

 In 1821 he embarked on a lengthy "study trip" which according to one source lasted two years, although timelines are in places vague so there may, instead, have been more than one trip undertaken, each of shorter duration.
 During the winter term of 1821/22 he was in Göttingen where he attended the lectures of the classical philologist Otfried Müller.
 He subsequently visited the principal artistic centres in Germany and Italy, making the acquaintance of a number of high-profile figures in arts and scholarship, forming friendships that were both "professional" and "personal".
 By the time he got back to Königsberg, in 1824, his burgeoning network included Carl Friedrich Gauß, Johann Wolfgang von Goethe, Jean Paul and Bertel Thorwaldsen.
 He now began to lecture on artistic and literary topics.

 In 1825 Hagen was appointed extraordinary professor in his culture related specialities at the university.
 He took on the teaching chair in German studies vacated by Karl Lachmann when the latter moved on to Berlin.
 In 1830 he took a teaching chair in Art History at Königsberg, the first such academic appointment in Prussia.
 Hagen received his full professorship in 1831.
 He was also given oversight of the university's artistic collections.
 Sources stress the impact of his enthusiasm for his subject.
 He backed the new city art gallery in 1831.
 He argued powerfully for the new Königsberg Arts Academy which opened in 1845, using personal contacts as appropriate, and in the end it was the new king himself, with whom Hagen had studied at the court apothecary back in 1807/08, who signed the cabinet order approving the project in May 1842.

 Ernst August Hagen was a consummate networker.
 He used his contacts and friendships in order to promote the development of the arts and arts related institutions in his home city.
 His circle included Peter von Cornelius (1783–1876), Ludwig von Schorn (1793–1842), Karl von der Groeben (1788–1876), Ignaz von Olfers (1826–1872), Eduard Gerhard (1795–1867), Wilhelm Eduard Albrecht (1800–1876), Franz Kugler (1808–1858), Ludwig Tieck (1773–1853), Gustav Friedrich Waagen (1794–1868), William Motherby (1776–1847), Eduard Devrient (1801–1877), Karl Schnaase (1798–1875) and Joseph von Eichendorff (1788–1857).